Salable/Salable-Web-Components-Svelte-Demo/README.md

 # Salable Web Components : Svelte Demo

-[Salable](https://www.salable.app) is a subscription licensing platform that allows users to have more control over their customers and how they interact with and use your applications/products.
+[Salable](https://www.salable.app) is a subscription licensing platform that allows users to have more control over their customers and how they interact with their applications/products.

 This demo repository shows how you can implement Salable Web Components into a Svelte project to do things such as: